mwambajoakim/AirBnB_clone/README.md

   - If the instance of the class name doesn’t exist for the `id`, prints `** no instance found **` (ex: `$ update BaseModel 121212`)
   - If the attribute name is missing, prints `** attribute name missing **` (ex: `$ update BaseModel existing-id`)
   - If the value for the attribute name doesn’t exist, prints `** value missing **` (ex: `$ update BaseModel existing-id first_name`)

+### models/__init__.py
+- In this file all the classes that will be used in the different files for example the console and FileStorage classes to access the classes BaseModel and its children are defined in a dictionary.
+- The instance storage is also in here.

 ### Class BaseModel
 - This class defines all the common attributes/methods shared by other classes.
 It is found in the folder/package, `models`.